ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 * [MQRCCF_ACCESS_BLOCKED (3382) when attempting to administer queue manager](#mqoc_client_conn_blocked)
 * [MQRC_MAX_CONNS_LIMIT_REACHED (2025) when attempting to connect to a queue manager](#mqoc_client_conn_limit)
 * [Messages cannot be put to a queue whose name does not start with 'DEV.'](#mqoc_auth_record)
----

 ## Client application receives a "not authorized" response when attempting to connect to a queue manager even though a valid userid and password is supplied.
 {: #mqoc_jms_user_id}

-While attempting to connect a client application to your IBM MQ on Cloud queue manager you receive a return code indicating that the user was not authenticated successfully, such as one or more of the following;
+While attempting to connect a client application to your {{site.data.keyword.mq_full}} queue manager you receive a return code indicating that the user was not authenticated successfully, such as one or more of the following;
 * In MQ Explorer, `Access not permitted.
 You are not authorised to perform this operation (AMQ4036)`
 * In a JMS or Java application `MQRC_NOT_AUTHORIZED` (2035)
 * `AMQ9791E: The client application did not supply a user ID and password.`